| Awareness during general anaesthesia can be defined as "the

 from deeper levels of anaesthesia.
 Awareness is a distinct possibility in some individuals

+and is a potentially disabling experience.
 A pre surgical visit by the anaesthetist may relieve the patient's anxiety, thereby

 decreasing the patient's sympathetic activity, which may in turn decrease the risk of